Best Strategies to Protect Your Home & Loved Ones

 Spare keys

-A spare key should never be left hidden under a matte, a rock, a flowerpot, or a magnetic key holder placed under a car.
+A spare key should never be left hidden under a doormat, a rock, a flowerpot, or a magnetic key holder placed under a car.
 Use a coded key vault instead.

 Shatterproof window film

-Place shatterproof window film on the exterior of your window.
+Place a shatterproof window film on the exterior of your window.

 Advertise your alarm system